cody1991/TypeScript-Tutorial/docs/7-advanced-types/2-type-guards.md

   let message: string;
   if (partner instanceof Customer) {
     message = partner.isCreditAllowed()
       ?
-"Sign a new contract with the customer"
+'Sign a new contract with the customer'
-      : "Credit issue";
+      : 'Credit issue';
   } else {
     // must be Supplier
     message = partner.isInShortList()
       ?
-"Sign a new contract with the supplier"
+'Sign a new contract with the supplier'
-      : "Need to evaluate further";
+      : 'Need to evaluate further';
   }
   return message;
 }